aaemnnosttv/wp-sqlite-integration/readme.txt

 == Upgrade Notice ==

-When auto upgrading of SQLite Integration fails, please try manual upgrade via FTP.
+WordPress 3.8 compatible.
+Some minor bug fixes and optional features.
+When auto upgrading fails, please try manual upgrade via FTP.

 == Changelog ==

+= 1.5 (2013-12-17) =
+* Tested WordPress 3.8 installation and compatibility.
+* Add the optional feature to change the database from SQLite to MySQL.
+* Changed the install instruction in the readme.txt.
+* Add the code to check if the SQLite library was compiled with the option 'ENABLE_UPDATE_DELETE_LIMIT'.
+* Changed the admin panel style to fit for WordPress 3.8.
+* Restricted the direct access to the files that works in the global namespace.

 = 1.4.2 (2013-11-06) =
 * Fixed some minor bugs about the information in the dashboard.